fan-tony/3P04-DP-Programs/README.md

 Use tensorflow to create a prediction set using collected data Compare new patient to prediction model
 Data is output through a UI to determine improvements

+The ESP32 I used had the I2C address at 0x28